 While researchers are still trying to determine exactly how nature has this impact on the human body and brain, getting outside might be just the prescription you need!
 The Santa Clara County Public Health Department’s “Parks & Play” initiative, supported by Open Space Authority Measure Q Urban Open Space grant funds, is encouraging county physicians to write “prescriptions” to encourage kids and their families to get outside.
 In fact, the health benefits of nature are a cornerstone of the Open Space Authority’s work in our communities, from events and community outreach, to partnerships with other public agencies and organizations.

-On Saturday, November 17, the Authority is celebrating National Take a Hike Day with a gentle, family-friendly hike through the oak woodlands at Coyote Valley Open Space Preserve.
+November 17 is National Take a Hike Day and we encourage you to get outside for a gentle, family-friendly hike through the oak woodlands at Coyote Valley Open Space Preserve.
 You can opt to hike just to the trail’s first overlook (2 miles round-trip) or join the team for the full Arrowhead Trail Loop (6 miles round-trip).
-Find out more about this hike and register here.

 Need an escape at another time?
 Plan a trip to one of our open space preserves.
 Find maps and more information about our preserves here.